dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/about-laravel-service-container/en/2025-07-09-about-laravel-service-container-en.md

 ```

 Here, the `make` function is used to create the instance.
-In practice, though, Laravel often resolves dependencies automatically when you specify them in a controller’s constructor.
+In practice, though, Laravel often resolves dependencies automatically when you specify them in a controller's constructor.
 For example, if you specify ClassA in the constructor of TestController, Laravel will automatically create an instance of ClassA when it creates the controller:

 ```php